aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 :::

 1. Go to the [Aptos CLI release page](https://github.com/aptos-labs/aptos-core/releases?q=cli&expanded=true).
+1. Click the **Assets** expandable menu for the latest release.
-2. In the latest release section, you will see the zip files with the filename of the format: `aptos-cli-<version>-<platform>`.
+1. You will see the zip files with the filename of the format: `aptos-cli-<version>-<platform>`.
 These are the platform-specific pre-compiled binaries of the CLI.
-Download the zip file for your platform.
+Download the zip file for your platform, dismissing any warnings
-3. Unzip the downloaded file.
+1. Unzip the downloaded file.
 This will extract the `aptos` CLI binary file into your default downloads folder.
-4. Move this extracted `aptos` binary file into your preferred local folder.
+1. Move this extracted `aptos` binary file into your preferred local folder.

    :::tip Upgrading?
 Remember to look in the default download folder When you update the CLI binary with the latest version, note that the newer version binary will be downloaded to your default Downloads folder.
 Remember to move this newer version binary from the Downloads folder to `~/bin/aptos` folder (overwriting the older version).
    :::

-5. Make this `~/bin/aptos` as an executable by running this command:
+1. Make this `~/bin/aptos` as an executable by running this command:
     - `chmod +x ~/bin/aptos`.
-6. Type `~/bin/aptos help` to read help instructions.
+1. Type `~/bin/aptos help` to read help instructions.
-7. Add `~/bin` to your path in your `.bashrc` or `.zshrc` file for future use.
+1. Add `~/bin` to your path in your `.bashrc` or `.zshrc` file for future use.

 </details>